Diego Morales

 Research Focus

-I am also deeply interested in meta-aspects of these disciplines.
+I am also interested in meta-aspects of these disciplines.
 This includes examining the interconnected processes of methodological and conceptual exchange among them, exploring their historical interplay, and thinking about what does it mean to do philosophy about the subjects they study.